Synthetic Markers of Linalyl Acetate: The Importance of Ethics, Integrity, and Scientific Method in Essential Oil Analysis

 Secondly, most essential oil companies, including Company X, have a few rectified or redistilled oils.
 This is not necessarily bad thing, and it is not always about fragrance as he said.
 Rectified oils have just had certain undesirable chemicals removed or reduced, some of which can be quite harsh.
 This reduction in turn causes the percentages of the remaining components to increase and that can have benefits also.8,9,10,11

 When it comes to essential oils used in aromatherapy, it is important to note that there are only certain oils that are redistilled, and that is for very specific reasons.
-For example, if you ever get the chance, compare samples of unrectified and rectified clove, eucalyptus, and peppermint.
-Have you ever noticed that many peppermint essential oils smell sweet like peppermint candy rather than having the more herby smell you get when you crush the leaves of the plant between your fingers?
+For example, if you ever get the chance, compare samples of unrectified and rectified Clove, Eucalyptus, and Peppermint essential oils.
+Have you ever noticed that many Peppermint essential oils smell sweet like peppermint candy rather than having the more herby smell you get when you crush the leaves of the plant between your fingers?
 That is because that oil itself has been redistilled.
-Also, Eucalyptus globulus essential oil needs to be rectified to remove certain aldehydes that can cause irritation and coughing in users.12 In turn, the process also increases the level of 1,8 cineole.
-Without that being done, we would not get the oil that we are accustomed to, nor would we get the desired results.
+Also, Eucalyptus globulus essential oil is often rectified to remove certain aldehydes that can cause irritation and coughing in users.12 In turn, the process also increases the level of 1,8 cineole.
+Without that being done, we would not get the oil that many people are accustomed to, nor may we get the desired results.

 Lastly, APRC’s own GC/MS reports that were included in the Consumers Advocate article, show that Company X is NOT the only one who sells pure oils.
 His statement is blatant bias that should not be coming from a true third party analysis company.